 Besides the side effects mentioned above, all medications can cause rashes or allergic reactions and there are other side effects which are rare (these occur in less than 1% of people).
 Your doctor knows these side effects and will look out for them.

-You are in the hospital because you are not feeling very well.
+You are in the hospital because you are not feeling very well and have a cold or flu.

 The doctors and nurses at the hospital will do all they can to help you feel better.

 We are testing some medicines that might help you feel better faster.
+These are:

+steroids - which reduce swelling in the chest

+antivirals - which help to fight bugs

+There can be side effects which are like those you might have after taking other medicines.
+For example, feeling sick or getting a headache.

+Your doctor will keep a close eye on you, and if they are worried about any side effects, they will stop the medicines.

-Your parents will decide if you can try these medicines as part of our study.
+Your parents will talk to you and decide with you if you want to try these medicines as part of our study, or if you don’t want to.

 In our study, your doctors and nurses will check you and make sure it is safe for you to have these medicines.
 We may take some swabs from your nose.